mc2-center/cckp-toolkit-workflow/analysis/README.md

 # Analysis code: "Mapping the Garden"

 Reproducible analysis for the manuscript *Mapping the Garden: Software Sustainability as a Correlate of Scientific Impact Across Computational Biology Ecosystems*.
-These scripts take the per-repository measurements produced by the Cancer Complexity Toolkit (CCT) Nextflow pipeline (in the repository root) and produce the statistics and figures in the paper.
+This analysis uses the per-repository measurements produced by the Cancer Complexity Toolkit (CCT) Nextflow pipeline (in the repository root) and produce the statistics and figures in the paper.